wundergraph/cosmo/rfc/custom-modules-v1.md

 - The current module system does not provide a way to hook into authorization and authentication logic in the gateway.
 - The current module system does not provide a way to hook into the usage of GraphQL directives in the operation definition or subgraph schema.
 - The current module system does not provide a way to hook into GraphQL scalar types for validation, transformation, or custom handling.
+- The current module system does not provide a way to hook into lifecycle when a GraphQL server starts, stops, or when the schema is updated.

 Ultimately, custom modules must be self-contained, composable and testable.
 They should provide a clear API for developers to interact with the gateway and subgraph lifecycle and implement custom logic without having to understand the internal workings of the router or advanced Go programming concepts.